nerds-odd-e/snowball/README.md

 ```
 * Reboot your IDE.

-##### Phantomjs
+##### Phantomjs and Firefox

-We use phantomjs for cucumber tests.
+* We use phantomjs for cucumber tests.
 Make sure it is installed and if it is in a path other than /usr/local/bin then please edit build.gradle file and update the path to phantomjs in the tasks.cucumber section.

 * Make sure firefox binary is in the path export PATH=$PATH:/Applications/Firefox.app/Contents/MacOS˜